RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 more nested objects of the `product_name` category that represents an individual release.
 The `product_name` object will always include the name of the product, a product ID and a product identification helper in the form of a CPE.

-CPE stands for Common Platform Enumeration, and refers to a centralised database (https://nvd.nist.gov/products/cpe) that stores unique identifiers that allow you to refer to specific versions of released products or components.
+CPE stands for Common Platform Enumeration, and refers to a structured naming convention used to uniquely identify specific versions of released products or components.
+A centralised database exists at <https://nvd.nist.gov/products/cpe> that stores all published identifiers.

 In the example below, you can see that the `product_family` object is for Red Hat Enterprise Linux 6 and nested within is the `product_name` object Red Hat Enterprise Linux 6 with the CPE "cpe:/o:redhat:enterprise_linux:6".